Canada should boost military spending, former NATO commander says

 "Overall, the United States spends $600 billion on defence and our non-U.S. NATO allies spends $300 billion a year on defence.
 That's more than China and Russia combined.
 So, it's not an insignificant contribution and to call our NATO allies and partners, especially those like Canada, who have stood, fought and delivered and died on NATO missions, I think it is the wrong term to say 'free loaders.'"

 Stavridis also takes issue with Trump's characterization of NATO as an outdated multilateral alliance that does not meet the needs of the Western world.

 The billionaire businessman has said that NATO does not adequately address the pressing problems of our time, notably Islamic terrorism, but is instead focused on an older adversary, Russia, and its continental encroachment.

-Stavridis, a former naval commander, said that NATO is constantly addressing the "transnational threat."
+The former naval commander said that NATO is constantly addressing the "transnational threat."